 Annette Nellen, CPA, CGMA, Esq., is a professor in and director of San José State University's graduate tax program (MST), teaching courses in tax research, accounting methods, property transactions, employment tax, ethics, leadership, and tax policy.

-Annette is the chair of the AICPA Tax Executive Committee (Oct.
+Annette is a past chair of the AICPA Tax Executive Committee (Oct.
 2016 to May 2019).
 She is a past chair of the AICPA Individual Taxation Technical Resource Panel.
 Annette was the lead author of the AICPA tax policy concept statement #1, Guiding Principles of Good Tax Policy: A Framework for Evaluating Tax Proposals (2001, 2017), still in use today.
 Annette is the recipient of the 2013 Arthur J. Dixon Memorial Award given by the Tax Division of the AICPA, the highest award given by the accounting profession in the area of taxation.
 In fall 2013, Annette completed a three-year term on the Executive Committee of the Taxation Section of the California Bar. and the 2019 Benjamin F. Miller Award from the Taxation Section of the California Lawyers Association for achievement and contribution in the field of state and local taxation law.
 Annette is a former chair of the ABA Tax Section’s Sales, Exchanges & Basis Committee.
-She is co-chair of the CalCPA Accounting Education Committee.
+She is a member (and past co-chair) of the CalCPA Accounting Education Committee.

 Annette is the author of Bloomberg BNA Tax Portfolio #533, Amortization of Intangibles.
-She is also the author of Bloomberg BNA Internet Law Resource Center’s portfolio, Overview of Internet Taxation Issues.
 She is an editor for two of the Southwestern Federal Taxation textbooks.
 She is a monthly columnist (Moving Forward?) for Tax Analysts’ State Tax Notes.